cgoncalves94/entity-recognition-backend/README.md

 # Tech Entity Recognition

-This FastAPI application is designed for technology entity recognition, topic classification, technology recommendation, and dynamic scoring.
-It leverages Natural Language Processing (NLP) and Machine Learning (ML) techniques, utilizing libraries and models such as Spacy, BERTopic, and sentence-transformers, all within a secure and efficient web service.
+This FastAPI application is designed for technology entity recognition, topic classification, technology recommendation, dynamic scoring, and blueprint matching.
+It leverages Natural Language Processing (NLP) and Machine Learning (ML) techniques, utilizing libraries and models such as spaCy, BERTopic, and sentence-transformers, all within a secure and efficient web service.

 ## Key Features

-- **Entity Recognition and Classification**: Identifies and categorizes technical entities using Spacy.
+- **Entity Recognition and Classification**: Identifies and categorizes technical entities using spaCy.
 - **Topic Classification with BERTopic**: Enhances text understanding and categorization into predefined topics.
 - **Dynamic Scoring**: Adjusts entity relevance scores based on context using `sentence-transformers/all-MiniLM-L6-v2`.
 - **Recommendation System**: Suggests relevant technologies based on broader concepts identified in user inputs.
+- **Blueprint Matching**: Matches extracted entities and recommendations with predefined blueprints and components.
 - **JWT-based Authentication**: Secures access to NLP functionalities, with credentials and tokens stored in MongoDB.
 - **Docker Integration**: Ensures consistent and scalable deployment across environments.
 - **CI/CD Pipeline**: Automates testing and deployment processes using GitHub Actions, ensuring that the application is always up-to-date and stable.

 ### Deployment Process